jwashek/jwashek.github.io.NEW/_posts/2020-12-26-slae32-assignment-3.md

 Even though I knew what Egghunter was and how to use it, I wanted to understand it in greater detail.
 So I read Matt Miller's [Safely Searching Process Virtual Address Space](http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf) to learn more about Egghunter.

-The following is the key take- aways from the article:
+The following is the key take-away from the article:

 * Per the author, 8 byte egg is recommended since it can give enough uniquness that it can eaily selected without running any high risk of a collision.